mattwynne/cucover/README.markdown

   * Patches Rails to also map scenarios to covered .erb view templates
   * Shows skipped Scenarios, for confidence
   * Re-runs failing features, even when nothing has changed, for that good old red-bar feel.
+  * Allows you to see which lines of a source file are tested by which scenarios

 ## Installation and Usage